 📋 What Ingredients do I need

-You will need the following ingredients to make these Sweet Mango Baked Beans: Bacon, Sweet Onion, Jalapeños, Ketchup, Light Brown Sugar, Apple Cider Vinegar, Molasses, Worcestershire Sauce, Garlic Cloves, Salt, Ground Black Pepper, Mango and Great Northern Beans.
+You will need the following ingredients to make this Sweet Mango Baked Beans recipe (see recipe card for quantities): Bacon, Sweet Onion, Jalapeños, Ketchup, Light Brown Sugar, Apple Cider Vinegar, Molasses, Worcestershire Sauce, Garlic Cloves, Salt, Ground Black Pepper, Mango and Great Northern Beans.

 🥣 How to Make Sweet Mango Baked Beans